Is Cold Smoked Fish Safe During Pregnancy?

 Is cold smoked fish safe while breastfeeding?

-Guidance can differ once you’re no longer pregnant — some things that are limited in pregnancy are fine while breastfeeding, and vice versa.
-Check with your provider about cold smoked fish specifically for your situation.
+Guidance can differ once you’re no longer pregnant — some things limited in pregnancy are fine while nursing, and vice versa.
+Check with your provider about cold smoked fish for your situation.

 References